nedakand/gravity-assist-simulation/README.md

 # Gravity Assist Simulation (VPython)

-This project simulates a spacecraft performing a gravity assist maneuver around Jupiter using numerical integration of Newtonian gravity.
+This project simulates a spacecraft performing a gravity assist maneuver around Jupiter using numerical integration of Newtonian gravity, done for a project in PHYS172.

 ## Overview
 - Models the spacecraft and Jupiter as interacting bodies